noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ################## security tasks (keep this shit first)
 # first create the location on the cmd line
 # then set the chroot jail inside the config
+## supposedly haproxy will create the directory for you
 mkdir /var/empty && chmod = /var/empty || echo "failed"
 chroot /var/empty